top of page

 On my high spot, I was around 7/16" out in one measurement direction, and the slope continued more in another direction.
 Again, there was also a crown in the floor because of the girder.
 The point is: it wasn’t close.

 Now, with SLU over lath, I want a minimum thickness that actually covers the lath.
 The lath itself is about 1/8".
-I want at least 1/4" at my high point so I’m fully buried over the mesh and not starving it.
+I want at least 1/4" at my high point so I’m fully buried over the mesh.

-Then I estimate what the low point will end up needing to be.
+Then I estimate what the low point will need to be.
 For example, if I’m targeting 1/4" at my highest point, and I need roughly another 1/2" to bring the low areas up, now the low areas might need around 3/4".

 • High point thickness target: 1/4"